michaelplews/materials-research/README.md

 ## Use

 - The `MPTFile` and `processedMPTFile` objects exports data collected on Bio-Logic machines.
-Tested on VMP3, BCS, and SP-50 models.
+- Tested on VMP3, BCS, and SP-50 models.

-- Syntax is as follows:
+## Example

 ```python
 from . import EChem as echem